alivenotions/reqwest/README.md

 ## Future scope

-1. Add cancellation
+1. Add timeout
-2. Add timeout
+2. Add retries

-Will probably stop after this (probably will be 1.1.0), as there are already many libraries that fulfill many more requirements and are far less opinionated.
+Will probably stop after this (probably will be 1.2.0), as there are already many libraries that fulfill many more requirements and are far less opinionated.